Not Yet Published

 “You’re late,” grouses my elderly neighbor, Mr. Crenshaw, who’s become a shut-in since a stroke left him temporarily wheelchair-bound.

-“Sorry, Mr. C.,” I grunt, lumbering into his kitchen with four bulging paper bags.
+“Sorry, Mr. C.,” I grunt, lumbering into his kitchen with four bulging bags.
 “The pharmacist was on a break.
 I had to wait for your prescriptions.”

 “Careful!” he barks when the stack of plates clatters.
 “That’s fine china.”